metacpan/metacpan-cpan-extracted/distros/G/GraphViz2-Parse-ISA/README.md

     This option specifies the GraphViz2 object to use.
 This allows you to configure it as desired.

-    The default is GraphViz2 -> new.
-The default attributes are the same as in the synopsis, above, except for the logger of course, which defaults to ''.
+    The default is GraphViz2->new.
+The default attributes are the same as in the synopsis, above.
     The default for [GraphViz2::Parse::ISA](https://metacpan.org/pod/GraphViz2::Parse::ISA) is to plot from the bottom to the top (Grandchild to Parent).
 This is the opposite of [GraphViz2](https://metacpan.org/pod/GraphViz2).

     This key is optional.